holoviz/panel/doc/tutorials/basic/pn_panel.md

 ## Recap

-In this guide you have learned to display Python objects easily with `pn.panel`:
+In this guide, we have learned to display Python objects easily with `pn.panel`:

 - Display a string with `pn.panel(some_string)`
-- Display plot figures like Matplotlib, hvPlot and Plotly with `pn.panel(fig)`
+- Display plot figures like Matplotlib, hvPlot, and Plotly with `pn.panel(fig)`
 - Display most Python objects with `pn.panel(some_python_object)`
 - Display DataFrames with `pn.panel(df)`
 - Configure how an object is displayed by giving arguments to `pn.panel`
 - Display most Python objects in *layouts* like `pn.Column` with and without the use of `pn.panel`
 - Use a specific *Pane* instead of `pn.panel` if performance is key
-- Add javascript dependencies via `pn.extension`.
+- Add JavaScript dependencies via `pn.extension`.
 For example `pn.extension("plotly")`

 ## Resources